-Whether you’re a wellness coach, artist, entrepreneur, or something else, learning how to build a fan base is the first step in creating a community around your brand.
+Whether you’re a wellness coach, artist, creative entrepreneur, or something else, learning how to build a fan base is the first step in creating a community around your brand.

 If you’re trying to grow your business we’re sure that you’ve spent a lot of time looking at the size of other creator’s fan bases.
 But we’re going to let you in on a little secret.
 While building a fan base is a great way to gain exposure, the thing that will set your brand apart is building a thriving community.